So, can dogs eat applesauce? The answer is both yes and no. And, as with most things, moderation is key.

 Even though applesauce is healthy, it could be harmful to your puppy at times.
 Since little pups have delicate linings, the sauce may even cause a stomachache or diarrhea.
 You will want to make sure the applesauce is fresh and has not been sitting out of its container for hours at a time before feeding it to your puppy.

 If possible, avoid giving any commercial brand sauces unless you know what ingredients were used, because those can contain artificial sweeteners or preservatives.
 Organic applesauce is the best for dogs!
-And always keep a close eye on your young dog as it eats.
-If the apples in the applesauce are too chunky, your puppy might choke on them!

 How to Make Homemade Applesauce for Your Dog